Simon Harris: Early life

 Harris was born in Greystones, County Wicklow, in 1986.
-He is the eldest of three children born to Bart and Mary Harris.
-A great-uncle of his was a Fine Gael Councillor in Dún Laoghaire.
+He is the eldest of three children born to Bart, a taxi driver, and Mary Harris, a special needs assistant and Montessori teacher.
+His sister was born on his third birthday, and his brother is eight years younger than him.
+A grand-uncle of his was a Fine Gael councillor in Dún Laoghaire.

-Harris was educated at St. David's Holy Faith Secondary School, in Greystones, and first became involved in local politics as a fifteen-year-old when he set up the North Wicklow Triple A Alliance to help the families of children with autism spectrum disorders and attention deficit disorder.
+Harris was educated at St David's Holy Faith Secondary School in Greystones, where he was active in drama and was head boy.
+At the age of 13, he had written a play.
+He first became involved in local politics as a fifteen-year-old when he set up the North Wicklow Triple A Alliance to help the families of autistic children and children with attention deficit disorder.
 As a Junior Certificate student, he lobbied politicians to get better facilities to allow children with such disabilities to be integrated into mainstream education.
+Harris was a member of Fianna Fáil and canvassed for Dick Roche in the 2002 Irish general election, but was later convinced to join Fine Gael by Enda Kenny.
+He was elected to Young Fine Gael's national executive in 2003.